rgerum/saenopy/docs/mesh.rst

     .. container:: leftside

         Nodes are an Nx3 float array (three spatial dimensions).
+Units are in meters.

-        Nodes can for example be loaded from a .txt file structured like this
+        Nodes can be loaded from a .txt file structured like this

         .. literalinclude:: nodes.txt
            :caption: